Legitcode/ReactJSNews/_posts/2016-04-07-how-to-make-your-react-apps-10x-faster.md

 There's actually a really awesome video on Chrome's DevTools which goes into the "Timeline" feature as well.
 You can view it [here](http://forwardjs.com/university/real-time-performance-audit-with-chrome-devtools).

-The area we choose to measure is how long it took from initial paint of our signer page to it actually finishes rendering the entire page.
+The area we choose to measure is time from initial paint to the entire page being rendered.
 The initial download of our bundles still needs some optimization, but we're not going to mess with that nor measure it.
 It's fairly easy and consistent to test render time rather than trying to click areas around the page and try to measure its performance in a repeatable way.
-Then all we needed to do is go to the signer page, open Chrome's DevTools "Timeline" tab, and refresh the page.
+Then all we needed to do is go to the page, open Chrome's DevTools "Timeline" tab, and refresh the page.

 As a side note, make sure that when you're performing this test to check the "Paint" and "Screenshots" checkboxes so you can see what the user sees as the page is being rendered.